imprint

 If you generally do not want cookies, you can set up your browser so that it always informs you when a cookie is to be set.
 You can decide for each individual cookie whether or not to allow it.

-Facebook is an active participant in the EU-US Privacy Shield Framework, which regulates the correct and secure data transfer of personal data.
-You can find more information on this at https://www.privacyshield.gov/participant?id=a2zt0000000TO6hAAG .
-We hope we have given you the most important information about the use and data processing by the Facebook tools.
-If you want to learn more about how Facebook uses your data, we recommend the data guidelines at https://www.facebook.com/about/privacy/update .
+Facebook is an active participant in the EU-U.S. Privacy Shield Framework, which regulates the correct and secure transfer of personal data.
+You can find more information on this at https://www.privacyshield.gov/participant?id=a2zt0000000TO6hAAG.
+We hope we have provided you with the most important information about the use and data processing by the Facebook tools.
+If you want to learn more about how Facebook uses your data, we recommend that you read the data policy at https://www.facebook.com/about/privacy/update.

 YouTube privacy policy